TumblingCoconut/Profile-form/README.md

 A website that takes in information and display it as a profile card

 # How to use
+Clone the repository or download it.
+Then run the command ```npm run dev``` directory of the project.
+After the terminal launches the project, the website can be access through local host at ```http://localhost:3000```.
+To stop the project, go to the terminal and enter control c to end the process.

 To use the site, fill out the form in the home page and click submit.
 The form should redirect to a profile card page with the information displayed.
 There is a button in the lower left corner to return to the homepage